If you want to listen to the audio version of our TECH PR EXPLAINED guide, press play here.

 Well, we hope this tech PR guide goes some way to rectifying the first one.
 And there’s WAY more to it than simply getting your name in TechCrunch.

-So here are some tech PR tactics we use to win media coverage for our clients:
+So here are some PR tactics we use to win media coverage for our clients:

 Blockchain-powered digital investment platform Bloomio approached us as they wanted a tech PR firm to help them grow their user base, by building their legitimacy and awareness.

-We developed a tech PR strategy that targeted industry-relevant publications consumed by their target audiences in the blockchain, fintech and crowdfunding communities.
+We developed a tech media strategy that targeted industry-relevant publications consumed by their target audiences in the blockchain, fintech and crowdfunding communities.

 This included building Bloomio’s credibility as a secure investment platform in the crowdfunding press, such as by highlighting many of its innovative features via press releases and other announcements.